Mediterranean Chicken Recipe with Orzo

 Chicken– You can use chicken breasts, chicken thighs or even chicken tenders.

-Capers – Capers would be a great addition to this dish!
+Kalamata Olives: If you don’t like olives, you can omit them.
+Capers would also be a great addition to this dish.

 White Wine – Wine is optional but adds a nice flavor to the recipe.
+You can sub chicken broth, or skip it.

-Storing Mediterranean Chicken and Orzo
+Serving this Mediterranean Chicken and Orzo Recipe

 Storing: This meal will last up to 4 days in the refrigerator making it perfect for meal prep.